-The reception of the cable PHY packet shown in figure 7-8 shall cause the node identified by phy_ID to commence resume operations for all PHY ports that are both connected and suspended.
-This is equivalent to clearing the Suspend bit to zero in Port Status page PHY register 10112 for each of these ports.
+The reception of the cable PHY packet shown in figure 7-8 shall any node to commence resume operations for all PHY ports that are both connected and suspended.
+This is equivalent to zeroing the Suspend bit in PHY register 10112 in the Port Status page for each of these ports.